lvgl/lvgl/docs/get-started/quick-overview.rst

    lv_obj_add_style(btn1, &style1_btn_red, 0);

-If a property is not set on for the current state, the style with :c:enumerator:`LV_STATE_DEFAULT` will be used.
+If a property is not set on for the current state, the style with :cpp:enumerator:`LV_STATE_DEFAULT` will be used.
 A default value is used if the property is not defined in the default state.

 Some properties (typically the text-related ones) can be inherited.
 This